treehouses/treehouses.github.io/pages/blog/20191202-blogfornewintern.md

 1. [Check gitter chat](https://gitter.im/treehouses/Lobby)
 1. Review any issues or pull requests that have been added or changed on [treehouses.github.io](https://github.com/treehouses/treehouses.github.io) since last time you reviewed.
 1. Make pull requests as early as possible so you can get feedback as you work.
 1. Join the Google hangout session at [http://talk.ole.org]( http://talk.ole.org).
 At the Hangout meeting, we will discuss about our projects.
 If you have any questions, you can also ask the team at the meeting.

-**NOTE**:
-1. if you are not be able to join the hangout, please left a message to Dogi.
-1. Before leaving the hangout, you need to do check out with Dogi.
-1. Share you screen every time
-1. For Treehouses meeting, we have three sessions which are
+For Treehouses meeting, we have three sessions which are...

 * Happy Hacking Hangout on Monday
 * Raspberry Pi Hangout on Wednesday
 * Secret Hacking Hangout on Friday.

+**NOTE**:
+• if you are not be able to join the hangout, please left a message to Dogi.
+• Before leaving the hangout, you need to do check out with Dogi.
+• Share you screen every time

 ## Active System Teams Projects
 ### [cli](https://github.com/treehouses/cli):